 Recreational Features – Components of recreation are not proposed under this project.
 The PDHP has coordinated their passive recreational feature plans which include signage and boardwalks.
 None of these features will impact expected ecosystem benefits.

 Federal cost: $5,720,925

-The restoration of the native habitat types within Rosewood Park provide a heterogeneous ecosystem that promote species diversity.
-The project includes restoring lake, ravine, beach & foredune, bluff, and savanna habitats for resident and migratory species of insect, fish, amphibian, reptile, and bird.
-Each habitat type provides important stop-over, nesting, and foraging opportunities to a unique suite of bird species.
+The restoration of the native habitat types within Rosewood Park will provide a heterogeneous ecosystem that will promote species diversity.
+The project restored lake, ravine, beach & foredune, bluff, and savanna habitats for resident and migratory species of insect, fish, amphibian, reptile, and bird.
+Each habitat type will provide important stop-over, nesting, and foraging opportunities to a unique suite of bird species.
 The lake and ravine habitat will provide critical spawning habitat for many native game and non-game fishes.
-Overall, the proposed plan will greatly benefit the overall ecological integrity of the area.

-The project partnership agreement was signed in July 2013.
-The construction contract was advertised on Aug.
-9, 2013 with bids due on Sept.
-10, 2013.
-The construction contract was awarded in September 2013.
-The second year of the five-year construction contract was completed at the end of the 2015 construction season.
-This work included building the breakwater system in accordance with permit requirements, daylighting the stream, and installing the porous parking lot.
+A 5-year construction contract was awarded in September 2013.
+Building the breakwater system in accordance with permit requirements, daylighting the stream, and installing the porous parking lot was completed in 2015.
+In 2016, work included removing invasive species and installing native plants.
 The remaining work to be done includes plant establishment and maintenance activities.
-Construction is anticipated to be complete in fall 2018.
+Construction is anticipated to be complete in spring 2019.